Frequently Asked Questions

 - Upon mutual agreement to move forward as a Torah Club Leader, you'll need to complete the online leadership training and program protocol at your convenience.

-- Define your group meeting time and location and start your weekly meetings.
+- Define your club meeting time and location and start your weekly meetings.

 Why are only FFOZ Friends eligible to become Torah Club Leaders?